Findings of Trump-Russia report expected Sunday as Democrats vow further probes

 WASHINGTON/WEST PALM BEACH, Fla.
-(Reuters) - The U.S. attorney general’s summary of a special counsel report on Russian interference in the 2016 election and whether the Trump campaign coordinated with Moscow will not be delivered to lawmakers on Saturday, an official said, as Democrats vowed to investigate beyond the inquiry.
+(Reuters) - The U.S. attorney general’s summary of a special counsel report on an investigation into Russian interference in the 2016 election and whether the Trump campaign coordinated with Moscow will not be delivered to lawmakers on Saturday, an official said, as Democrats vowed to investigate beyond the inquiry.

-William Barr, the top U.S. law enforcement official, on Saturday was examining a report sent to him on Friday by Special Counsel Robert Mueller, aiming to transmit a summary to Congress and the public by the end of the weekend.
+William Barr, the top U.S. law enforcement official, was examining a report sent to him on Friday by Special Counsel Robert Mueller, aiming to transmit a summary to Congress and the public by the end of the weekend.

-Republican President Donald Trump remained silent on the report of an investigation that also looked into any potential wrongdoing by Trump, whose legal woes go beyond the end of the Mueller investigation.
+Republican President Donald Trump, at his Florida resort for the weekend, remained silent on the report of an investigation that also looked into any potential wrongdoing by Trump, whose legal woes appear likely to continue even with the closure of the Mueller investigation.

+White House spokesman Hogan Gidley told reporters that the White House still has not received or been briefed on Mueller’s report.

 A Justice Department official said Barr and his deputy were working closely with principal advisers to determine what to include in a letter to Congress.
 Barr will not deliver the summary on Saturday, the official said.